grafana/business-charts/docs/sources/visual-editor.md

 # Visual Editor

 This is one of the most exciting features.
-We created the Visual Editor to simplify working with the Grafana data frames and facilitate intuitive data transmission into the [Charts function](https://grafana.com/docs/plugins/volkovlabs-echarts-panel/<PLUGINS_VERSION>/charts-function/).
+The Visual Editor simplifies working with the Grafana data frames and facilitates intuitive data transmission into the [Charts function](https://grafana.com/docs/plugins/volkovlabs-echarts-panel/<PLUGINS_VERSION>/charts-function/).

 The Visual Editor should significantly help working with datasets, but it does not eliminate the need for the Charts function.